The climb to the top of the mountain

 The heroic life is living the individual adventure.
 There is no security in following the call to adventure.
 Nothing is exciting if you know what the outcome is going to be.
 To refuse the call means stagnation.

 What you don’t experience positively you will experience negatively.
 You enter the forest at the darkest point, where there is no path.
-Where there is a way or path, it is someone else’s path.
-You are not on your own path.

 If you follow someone else’s way, you are not going to realize your potential.